mokolodi1/MedBook_/data_model.md

 ### Blobs

-Blobs represent files.
-All blobs are stored in a central directory shared by all apps, much like how mongo is shared.
+Blob documents are metadata for files.
+All files are stored in a central directory shared by all apps, much like how mongo is shared.

-Each blob is associated with an object that has collaboration security.
+Each blob must be associated with an object in another collection that has collaboration security.
 A user has access to a blob if they have access to blob's associated object.

-Every day a job runs and deletes all blobs that do not have an associated object or have had their associated objects deleted.
+Periodically a job runs and deletes all blobs that do not have an associated object or have had their associated objects deleted.
 This job also deletes blobs that have not finished writing.
+(This creates a soft cap on the size of the blob; it must be writable to the directory in less than a day.)

+Blobs themselves do not have expiration dates.
+Some associated objects may delete their blobs.

-Each blob has a path where it is stored.
+Each blob has a path where its file is stored.
 The file is stored within that folder and the file's name is the `_id` of the blob.

+The file associated with a blob is immutable.

 ### Patients